Jewelry Blog

 Rare JE Caldwell Ring with a low profile

 Low Profile Rings don’t have many disadvantages on a logical or practical level.
 As mentioned above, having a low profile makes sense on so many levels.
-Aesthetics tends to be the main reason that many people will avoid low-profile rings.
+Aesthetics tend to be the main reason that many people avoid low-profile rings.

 Low Profile Rings don’t show off the diamond as well, and if the diamond is important, the ring-wearer will want maximum visibility.